Who we are?

 Contact information is retained as long as the data subject is a customer of ours.
 Where the data subject has not used our services recently, and in the absence of a direct data subject request, we hold contact information for a period of 10 years from the last appointment.

 Based on the guidance of The Association of Optometrists the clinical data we process is held for a period of 10 years.

 Payment information is held by us only as long as is necessary to process the payment or to set up the direct debit mandate.

 Your rights in relation to personal data

-Under the GDPR, you have rights to access and control your personal data.
+Under the UK GDPR, you have rights to access and control your personal data.
 These rights include:

 - access to personal information